Utah State University: Recent restructuring (2025)

 In April 2025, USU announced a major academic reorganization in response to state-mandated budget reductions and Utah House Bill 265.
 The plan merged five existing colleges into two new colleges and reduced administrative overhead, with program adjustments to follow.
-USU confirms the new colleges became official on 1 July 2025, with Joe Ward named dean of Arts & Sciences and Grant Cordon serving as interim dean of Agriculture & Natural Resources.
-Implementation of the new structure took effect 1 July 2025, and the reorganized colleges are reflected below.
+USU confirms the new colleges became official on July 1, 2025, with Joe Ward named dean of Arts & Sciences and Grant Cordon serving as interim dean of Agriculture & Natural Resources.
+Implementation of the new structure took effect July 1, 2025, and the reorganized colleges are reflected below.

 College of Arts & Sciences

-The College of Arts & Sciences integrates programs from the former Caine College of the Arts, College of Humanities and Social Sciences (CHaSS), and College of Science, aligning with “Letters and Science” models at peer institutions.
+The College of Arts & Sciences integrates programs from the former Caine College of the Arts, College of Humanities and Social Sciences (CHaSS), and College of Science, aligning with "Letters and Science" models at peer institutions.

-It comprises divisions for (a) the humanities, social sciences, and communication; (b) the natural, physical, and mathematical sciences; and (c) the School of the Arts (continuation of the Caine College as an embedded unit).
+It comprises departments for (a) the humanities, social sciences, and social work; (b) the natural, physical, and mathematical sciences; and (c) music, theatre, and art and design.

-The college hosts Western American Literature and Western Historical Quarterly, official journals of the Western Literature Association and Western History Association, respectively.
+The college hosts Western American Literature the official journal of the Western Literature Association.
 It also includes the USU Museum of Anthropology in Old Main.

 S.J. & Jessie E. Quinney College of Agriculture & Natural Resources

 Created by merging the former College of Agriculture & Applied Sciences (CAAS) with the Quinney College of Natural Resources (QCNR), the college advances land-grant missions in agricultural production, food systems, natural resources stewardship, ecology, and environmental science.
+The College also houses USU's Aviation and Flight Technology programs, and owns and operates a fleet of aircraft at the nearby Logan-Cache Airport, in addition to being one of the few public colleges in the nation to own and operate its own jet simulators.